meteor/meteor/content/ui-ux.md

 });
 ```

 By placing the `FlowRouter.go('listsShow')` outside of the callback of the Method call (which happens once the server has finished), we ensure that it runs right away.
 So first we *simulate* the method (which creates a list locally in Minimongo), then route to it.
-Eventually the server returns, usually creating the exact same list (which the user will not even notice), or in the unlikely event that it
+Eventually the server returns, usually creating the exact same list (which the user will not even notice), or in the unlikely event that it fails, we show an error and redirect back to the homepage.

-fails, we show an error and redirect back to the homepage.
+Note that the `listId` returned by the list method (which is the one generated by the client stub) is guaranteed to be the same as the one generated on the server, due to the way that Meteor generates ids and ensures they are the same between client and server.

-### Indicating when a write has succeeded
+### Indicating when a write is in progress

 Sometimes the user may be interested to know when the update has hit the server.
 For instance, in a chat application, it's a typical pattern to optimistically display the message in the chat log, bit indicate that it is "pending" until the server has acknowledged the write.
 We can do this easily in Meteor by simply modifying the Method to act differently on the client: